 The MoTT Foundation provided HiiL with a general purpose grant to support our activities in Ukraine.
 These funds were split between HiiL’s Justice Accelerator – to support an Innovation Hub in Ukraine – and Justice Research & Development to conduct a study on justice needs of small – medium enterprises in Ukraine.

-Together with the City of the Hague, we developed a city Justice Justice Needs and Satisfaction tool to map the justice problems of citizens in the Hague.
-We prepared for conducting focus groups with women and people with a low income – to understand the problems of more vulnerable groups in the city.
-Parallel to these efforts we started a stakeholder analysis of other organisations in the Hague that are developing solutions for access to justice.
-Over the year, the cooperation intensified, leading to a serious partnership for HiiL’s Innovating Justice Forum 2020.
+Together with the City of the Hague, we developed a city Justice Justice Needs and Satisfaction survey to map the justice problems of citizens in The Hague.
+We held focus groups with people with a low income, status holders and women within these groups - to understand the problems of more vulnerable groups in the city and collected quantitative data on people’s most pressing justice problems.
+Parallel to these efforts we started a stakeholder analysis of other organisations in The Hague that are developing solutions for access to justice.

-HiiL started preparations for a Justice Needs and Satisfaction Survey in the United States.
+HiiL has completed data collection and is in the final stage of analysis for a Justice Needs and Satisfaction survey in the United States.
 The objective of the partnership is to develop an understanding of the overall trends in the United States, and identify in detail the legal needs of American citizens.
 This will provide a basis for a more empirically based approach to reform of the country’s legal system.